srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 #### Body

-- **AuthStatus**: This field specifies the status of the authentication process. it can be one of the following values.
+- **AuthType**: This field specifies the status of the authentication process. it can be one of the following values.
-  - 0x00: Auth Failed
+  - 0x00: FirstConnect
-  - 0x01: Auth Success
+  - 0x01: Reconnect
+  - 0x02: FirstConnectResp
+  - 0x03: ReconnectResp
+- **Token Length**: This field specifies the length of the JWT token.
+- **Token**: This field contains the auth token.

 #### Structure